 whom I looked up to and respected.

-Recently, the one brother that I thought I could trust
+Recently, the one brother I thought I could trust

 has purposely broken the confidence.

-For years I believed he was a high soul,
+For years I believed my older brother was a

 trustworthy, fair, and guided by integrity.

 Obviously, his actions proved that he was unable